openstore-ecommerce/OS_GDPR/Docs/os_gdpr_docs.md

 A list of users that need to be removed is created when the "Execute Button" is clicked in the UI.
 After that users can be removed via the UI.

+#### Remove Single User
+If a client demands to be removed, the UI allows you to search for a user, but email or partial email.
+Clicking the "Execute" button will activate the search and add the user to the UI list, it can then be manualy removed.
+(If the user exists in the system)